13176443/PasswordGenerator/README.md

 ---
 ## Problem Analysis and Requirements

-A thorough analysis of the problem presented in the case study and the specific requirements for the automation solution.
-When conducting an analysis, we looked towards what can be accomplished with the specifc requirements of implementing a automated solution.
-We are required to create this project with automation in mind as the main requirement throughout the entire process of the software project.
+When conducting an analysis, we looked towards what can be accomplished with the specific requirements of implementing an automated solution.
+We are required to create this project with automation in mind, throughout the entire process of our software project.

 # Design Process

 ## Conceptual Design

 The initial ideas we have come up for the secure password generator is to have automation in mind right in the beginning.
-When coming up with the software to generate passwords/passphrase we prompted to allow the user to only input in what they needed in their generated password/passphrase, while the rest of the program will handle the automation of generating a secure password/passphrase and outputting the results were needed by the user.
-This approach provides a simple and easy design towards good user experience provided by the script.
+When coming up with the software to generate passwords/passphrase, we were prompted to allow the user to only input in what they needed in their generated password/passphrase.
+The rest of the program will handle the automation of generating a secure password/passphrase and outputting the results were needed by the user.
+This approach provides a simple and easy design towards good user experience provided by the software.

 ## Algorithm Design